jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 ## Demo

-To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see the Adaptable Blotter running againt a number of different dummy data sets using various underlying DataGrids.
+To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see the Adaptable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help

-Further information about the Adaptable Blotter is available at www.adaptabletools.com.
+Further information about the Adaptable is available at www.adaptabletools.com.
 And there is detailed Help at https://adaptabletools.zendesk.com/hc/en-us.

-Developers can see how to access the Adaptable Blotter programmatically at https://api.adaptableblotter.com
+Developers can see how to access the Adaptable programmatically at https://api.adaptableblotter.com

 For all enquiries please email the Adaptable Tools Support Team at support@adaptabletools.com.